aridjayarecipes/cutesrecipes.web.app/content/post/2209-step-by-step-guide-to-prepare-perfect-pumpkin-spice.md

 1. Get  vanilla vodka

-This is so easy to make and I&#39;d bet you already have the spices on hand!↓↓↓↓↓↓ CLICK FOR RECIPE ↓↓↓↓↓↓↓↓.
-Lattes, flapjacks &amp; muffins - these pumpkin spice recipes scream fall.
+This is so easy to make and I'd bet you already have the spices on hand!↓↓↓↓↓↓ CLICK FOR RECIPE ↓↓↓↓↓↓↓↓.
+Lattes, flapjacks & muffins - these pumpkin spice recipes scream fall.
 From September until the end of December, we get to indulge every pumpkin-spiced whim: pumpkin spice lattes, muffins, pancakes, biscotti, and cupcakes, to name a few.
-It&#39;s time to take your pumpkin spice obsession beyond the white cup.
+It's time to take your pumpkin spice obsession beyond the white cup.

 <!--inarticleads2-->